 Introduction to asparagus farming in Kenya.

 According to an article published in 2006 by the organic farmer magazine in Kenya, A farmer known as Benson from Gilgil, Nakuru discovered asparagus by chance in 1987.
-His neighbor, who had been growing it told him that it was feed for his cows.
+His neighbour, who had been growing it told him that it was feed for his cows.
 It is until his niece, who was living abroad, told him that it was an expensive vegetable that is on high demand in Europe.
 She then brought him seeds, which together with other local farmers in Gilgil started growing for sale in the farmers market in Nairobi.

 Gilgil has average to below average rainfall.
 Other parts known to grow asparagus in Kenya include Subukia and Molo.

-Asparagus, native to western coasts of Europe, asparagus can grow at altitudes of 1000 meters above sea level (MSL).
+Asparagus, native to the western coasts of Europe, asparagus can grow at altitudes of 1000 meters above sea level (MSL).
 The major producers of asparagus in the world are Belgium and Peru.